Bimbo (musical group): History

 In 1969, Trio Bimbo submitted to Remaco several songs written by Iwan Abdurahman, including "Melati dari Jayagiri" ("Jasmine from Jayagiri") and "Flamboyan" ("Flamboyant").
 One year later, Trio Bimbo released its debut album recorded by Polydor.
-The album consists of Iwan Abdurahman and Tonny Koeswoyo tunes, namely "Pinang Muda", "Melati dari Jayagiri", "Berpisah", "Flamboyan", "Manis dan Sayang", and "Pengembara".
-The album also includes international hits such as "Light My Fire", "Once There Was A Love", "Cecilia, El Condor Pasa" and "I Have Dreamed" and "Wichita Lineman".
+The album consists of Iwan Abdurahman and Tonny Koeswoyo tunes, namely "Pinang Muda" ("Young Pinang"), "Melati dari Jayagiri", "Berpisah" ("Separating"), "Flamboyan", "Manis dan Sayang" ("Sweet and Lovely"), and "Pengembara" ("Wanderer").
+The album also includes international hits such as "Light My Fire", "Once There Was A Love", "Cecilia", "El Condor Pasa" and "I Have Dreamed" and "Wichita Lineman".
 Trio Bimbo was helped by Maryono, a saxophonist from Surabaya.
 In Indonesia, the album was distributed by Remaco.

 In the early 1970s, Remaco decided to release Trio Bimbo's album.
-The songs of the album including Iwan Abdurahman's "Balada Seorang Kelana" and "Angin November", "Sunyi" by A. Riyanto, and "Bunga Sedap Malam" by Koeswandi.
+The songs of the album including Iwan Abdurahman's "Balada Seorang Kelana" ("A Wanderer's Ballad") and "Angin November" ("November's Wind"), "Sunyi" ("Desolate") by A. Riyanto, and "Bunga Sedap Malam" ("The Tuberose Flower") by Koeswandi.
 Trio Bimbo changed its name to Bimbo in 1973, following Lin's joining the group.
 In this period, Bimbo added Indra Rivai on keyboards, Iwan Abdurrachman on bass guitar and Rudy Suparma on drums.

+Darmawan "Acil" Hardjakusumah died on 1 September 2025, at the age of 82.

 Style

 Music

 Bimbo employed unique vocal harmonies.
 The members said that Queen influenced their vocal harmonies.
-One of Bimbo's songs "Di Atas Jembatan Semanggi" has a similar verse to "Bohemian Rhapsody".
+One of Bimbo's songs "Di Atas Jembatan Semanggi" ("On the Semanggi Bridge") has a similar verse to "Bohemian Rhapsody".
 Rolling Stone Indonesia described Bimbo as a heavy melodic structure with wider chords.
 Bimbo often adopts minor keys.
 Asrat Ginting wrote that Bimbo uses various kind of music, from qasidah to pop, while Indonesian litterateur Ramadhan K.H. described Bimbo's music as "Mozart's music and infiltrates to the heart like Ciganjuran".

+This unique style of Bimbo has reminiscent of style well-taken by Los Panchos and The Brothers Four.